folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

-1. In the Received section of the receiving title, click **Unreceive**.
+1. In the Received section of the receiving title, click **Actions**.
+In the action menu, select **Unreceive.**
-2. In the receiving title window, all of the received pieces are displayed.
+2. In the receiving title window, all of the received pieces are displayed in a table list containing barcode, caption, enumeration, piece format, request, comment, select location, and call number.
 3. Optional: Make changes to the **Comment** field.
 4. Select the checkbox beside each piece you want to unreceive.
 Note: If you want to unreceive all of the received pieces, select the top checkbox.
 5. Click **Unreceive**.
 The selected pieces are now displayed under the Expected section.

-You can also open the Receiving app from the action menu of an open order by clicking **Receive**.